Jbiske/Refracting/README.md

-# Code Refactor Starter Code
+Description
--Joshua Biske
+Refracting code to be more profesional and cleaner.
+Optimized Code

-Refracting code to be more profesional and cleaner
+Joshua Biske